themoonisacheese/2bored2wait/README.md

 Donations are what helps me keep developing this.
 They keep me motivated, if you do end up donating you'll get access to the beta and many more features.

 If you donate enough I'll tell you how to bypass the queue...
-When I figure out how ^_^

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.me/sjedi2lazy)